Federal-Aid Highway Program Guidance on High Occupancy Vehicle (HOV) Lanes

 (C) establishes policies and procedures to—

-(ii) enforce violations of use of the facility.
+(ii) enforce violations of use of the facility; and

 (5) Low emission and energy-efficient vehicles.—

-(B) Other low emission and energy-efficient vehicles.—Before September 30, 2017, the State agency may allow vehicles certified as low emission and energy-efficient vehicles under subsection (e), and labeled in accordance with subsection (e), to use the HOV facility if the operators of the vehicles pay a toll charged by the agency for use of the facility and the agency—
+(B) Before September 30, 2019, the public authority may allow vehicles certified as low emission and energy-efficient vehicles under subsection (e), and labeled in accordance with subsection (e), to use the HOV facility if the operators of the vehicles pay a toll charged by the authority for use of the facility and the agency—

 (i) establishes a program that addresses the selection of vehicles under this paragraph; and